-The Cost of Everything and the Value of Nothing: Falling Costs are a Game Changer
+The Cost of Everything and the Value of Nothing

 For the average U.S. consumer, electricity is an unremarkable fact of their existence—when they flip the switch, the light comes on.
 But behind that simple act is a feat of forecasting, engineering, logistics and timing that is mind-bogglingly complex.
 At the heart of this process is the mix of generation sources—the different electric power plants that are put online or taken offline on a day-by-day, hour-by-hour basis, so that when someone flips a light switch, enough electricity is available to meet that demand.